-Mr. Garre served as the 44th Solicitor General of the United States (2008 – 2009), after being unanimously confirmed to the position by the US Senate.
+Mr. Garre served as the 44th Solicitor General of the United States (2008 – 2009) after being unanimously confirmed to the position by the US Senate.
 As Solicitor General, he was the federal government’s top lawyer before the Supreme Court and was responsible for overseeing the government’s litigation in the federal appellate courts.
-He also served as Principal Deputy Solicitor General (2005 – 2008) and as an Assistant to the Solicitor General (2000 – 2004).
+He also served as Principal Deputy Solicitor General (2005 – 2008) and as an assistant to the Solicitor General (2000 – 2004).
 He is the only person to have held all of those positions within the Office of the Solicitor General.

-Mr. Garre has successfully argued some of the highest profile cases before the Supreme Court and has briefed and served as counsel of record in hundreds of additional cases before the Court.
-His successful arguments include Ashcroft v.
+Mr. Garre has successfully argued some of the highest profile cases before the Supreme Court during the last 15 years, including Fisher v.
+University of Texas, Ashcroft v.
 Iqbal, Vance v.
 Ball State University, United States v.
 Home Concrete & Supply LLC, Maples v.
-Thomas, Monsanto v.
-Geerston Seed Farm, Christian Legal Society v.
+Thomas, Christian Legal Society v.
 Martinez, FCC v.
 Fox Television Stations, Inc., Winter v.
 Natural Resources Defense Council, Inc., Baze v.
-Rees, Johanns v.
-Livestock Marketing Association, and Dastar Corp. v.
+Rees, and Dastar Corp. v.
 Twentieth Century Fox Film Corp.
 In addition, he has filed scores of successful certiorari petitions before the Court, and successfully opposed certiorari on numerous occasions.

-Mr. Garre has also been named by Washingtonian magazine as one of Washington’s Best Lawyers and added to the publication's list of Stars of the Bar.
-Mr. Garre has been listed as a "leading lawyer in America" in Lawdragon 500 and was named to The American Lawyer’s Fab 50 list of top litigators under the age of 45 expected to be “leading the field for years to come.”
-In addition, he was one of the lawyers whose work was profiled in Point Made: How to Write Like the Nation’s Top Advocates (2011 Oxford University Press), a book highlighting “great writing” by “the most renowned and influential advocates.”
+Mr. Garre has also been named by Washingtonian magazine as one of Washington’s Best Lawyers and included on its list of the Stars of the Bar.
+In 2006, he was named to The American Lawyer’s Fab 50 list of top litigators under the age of 45 expected to be “leading the field for years to come.”
+In addition, his appellate briefs have been singled out as exemplary in Point Made: How to Write Like the Nation’s Top Advocates (2011 Oxford University Press), a book highlighting “great writing” by “the most renowned and influential advocates.”

 In 2014, Mr. Garre was elected to both the American Law Institute and the American Academy of Appellate Lawyers.
 In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
-In 2011, his successful representation in Christian Legal Society v.
-Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report."
-In 2010, he was named Appellate Lawyer of the Week by The National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
+In 2016, 2014, and 2011, he was recognized by the Financial Times in its "US Innovative Lawyers Report."
+In 2010, he was named Appellate Lawyer of the Week by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.

-Mr. Garre has taught constitutional law and Supreme Court practice for many years at the George Washington University Law School, where he delivered the commencement address for the law school in its 150th anniversary year.
-He has testified before Congress and speaks and publishes frequently on issues related to the Supreme Court and appellate practice.
+Mr. Garre has taught constitutional law and Supreme Court practice at the George Washington University Law School, where he delivered the commencement address for the law school in its 150th anniversary year.
+He has testified before Congress on several occasions and speaks and publishes frequently on issues related to the Supreme Court and appellate practice.

 Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.